bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 <div class="HubBlock-content">

 > ### Note
-> * The request above contains minimum required fields for a create order request.
-It adds *custom* product to the order.
-A custom product does not exist in the product catalog; it only exists on the order.
+> * The example above contains minimum required fields for a [create order request](https://developer.bigcommerce.com/api-reference/store-management/orders/orders/createanorder).
+> * The product ordered is a *custom* product; custom products do not exist in the catalog.

 </div>
 </div>